Highlights of this tour

 - Private tour Herculaneum

-Your private English speaking driver-guide will meet you at the cruise port, airport or accommodation with private adapted transport.
-He will be waiting for you with a sign with your name on it, and together you will head to Herculaneum for your 2 hours private guided tour.
+Your private driver will meet you at the cruise port, airport or accommodation with private adapted transport.
+He will be waiting for you with a sign with your name on it, and together you will head to Herculaneum for your 3 hours private guided tour.
+Here you meet your personal licensed guide.

 When Vesuvius erupted in 79 AD, more was wiped off the map than just the famous Pompeii.
 On the other side of Mount Vesuvius, about 17 km from Pompeii, there was Herculaneum.
 A small town with about 5,000 residents.
 Herculaneum was quickly covered by a thick layer of lava and mud, while Pompeii endured a crushing layer of lava and ash.